davidvuong/docker-compose-bp/README.md

 docker exec <container_name> pep8 --ignore=E501,E701 <package_name>/
 ```

-For both `mypy` and `pep8`, I'm expecting them to already be installed in the container.
+Both `mypy` and `pep8` are expected to already be installed in the container.

 #### Installing Scala dependencies